schluo/km200exporter/README.md

 ## requirements

+- Because of the use of string literals Python >= 3.6 is required
-The crawler needs a password you first have to set via the mobile phone app.
+- The crawler needs a password you first have to set via the mobile phone app.

 ## example

     python3 crawler.py --km200_gateway_password=GATEWAY-PASSWORD --km200_private_password=MOBILE-APP-PASSWORD --km200_host=buderus.fritz.box

 ## changelog

+### [0.0.2] - 2020-01-04

+#### Added

+- pip requirements.txt

 ### [0.0.1] - 2020-01-04